 The artistic structure of folktales has semi-fixed components.
 These components, known as “Olrik’s Narrative Laws,” were set forth by Danish researcher Axel Olrik in 1909 after he carried out his research on European and Scandinavian folktales in particular (Dundes 123–233).
 The researcher Aliza Shenhav asserts that these rules are also applicable to children’s literature (8).
 The following are the central principles most applicable to our examination:

-“The Law of Opening and Closing:” In the beginning of every folktale, the narrator attempts to grab the listener’s attention.
-The introductory phrase “once upon a time” is a customary opening in folktales and most folktales have a happy ending;
+“The Law of Opening and Closing”—In the beginning of every folktale, the narrator attempts to grab the listener’s attention.
+The introductory phrase “once upon a time” is a customary opening in folktales and most folktales have a happy ending.

-“The Law of Repetition:” A specific scenario is repeated and emphasized in folktales so that the recipient can relate to the main character;
+“The Law of Repetition”—A specific scenario is repeated and emphasized in folktales so that the recipient can relate to the main character.

-“The Law of Contrast:” Folktales favor good characters over evil ones;
+“The Law of Contrast”—Folktales favor good characters over evil ones.

-“The Law of Two to a Scene:” There are typically three main protagonists in a folktale: A good, a bad, and a neutral one.
+“The Law of Two to a Scene”—There are typically three main protagonists in a folktale: a good, a bad, and a neutral one.
 At the climax of the tale, the neutral character joins forces with the good character to defeat the bad character.

 Palestinian Folktales